sm2302-aug23/grp-r-superfectagoras/README.md

     ## 10    10 <dbl [7]>       7 EVEN        16
     ## # ℹ 9,990 more rows

+The whole code for this generating the Collatz Conjecture sequence can be found in [01-gen_collatz.R](01-gen_collatz.R).

 ## Task 2: Exploratory Data Analysis

 ## Task 3: Investigating “Backtracking” In Sequences